AI Agents in IT Operations: How Agentic AI Reduces Ticket Volume to Near Zero

 The next phase of value will come from organizations that start treating them as a core part of how the digital workplace operates through providing every employee with proactive, always-on support.

-Why AI agent success starts inside the employee experience
+Why are AI agents more effective inside the employee experience?

 AI agents deliver the greatest impact when they operate inside the employee experience, not at the end of a support queue.